Meet the Researchers: Good Health and Wellbeing

 Research unit involved: Health Sciences and Technology (HST)

-Partners involved: Nottingham Trent University, UK
+Partners involved: Nottingham Trent University (UK) and Nanjing University (China)

 I am from Iran.
 Before coming here, I was a research assistant in the Cellular and Molecular and cell culture laboratory at the University of Tabriz and in pharmaceutical chemistry laboratory, Molecular Medicine Research Center, and Biomedicine Institute at Tabriz University of Medical Sciences.
 Subsequently, after graduation in 2020, I have worked at the Central Laboratory of the University of Tabriz as a Research Assistant and Supervisor of the Cell Culture and Microbiology Laboratory for 25 months.